Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 I learned a valuable happiness lesson thanks to a near-death experience on a moped in Mykonos.
 This collision of inspiration happened on vacation with my friends, Robyn and Art.
 We’d rented mopeds to travel to a distant beach.

-Back in New York, where I lived (and happily still do live – thanks to a miracle of sorts!)
-I was an avid cyclist.
-As soon as I slipped my toosh onto that moped seat, I felt just as home traveling the winding hills of Greece, as I did on my Trek bike in Central Park.
+Back in New York, where I lived (and happily still do live – thanks to a miracle of sorts) I was an avid cyclist.
+As soon as I slipped my tush onto that moped, I felt just as home traveling the winding hills of Greece, as I did on my bike in Central Park.

-For a while I moved at the same slow and steady pace as my friends.
-Eventually I decided to speed ahead – just for a few minutes – to feel the wind muss up my hair.
-I was in the midst of my speed-ahead-jaunt, when suddenly the wind morphed from friendly and breezy into mean and mischievous.
-It brutally swept in – and began thrusting me to my right – where an incredibly steep cliff awaited.
+For a while I moved at their speed.
+But then I decided to speed ahead –to feel the wind muss my hair.
+I was in the midst of speeding forward, when suddenly the wind morphed from friendly and breezy into mean and mischievous.
+It brutally thrusted me to my right – where a steep cliff awaited.

-(a) continue to head right – and off that steep cliff
+1. head right on the moped – and dive off that steep cliff

-(b) try to turn the moped left – and smoosh into a mountain side
+2. try to turn the moped left – and smoosh into tamountain side

 I chose mountain side.

-I didn’t hit the mountain wall; however, I did find my various arms and legs trapped beneath and within the moped.
+It worked.
+Sort of.
+I didn’t hit the mountain; however, I did find my various arms & legs trapped beneath and within the moped.

 It didn’t work.

-“Karen, what happened to you?” my friend Art asked the moment he saw me.
+“Karen, what happened to you?” my friend Art asked when he saw me.